Paying the Bill

 Grand Valley's Student Accounts Office handles your bill for any Grand Valley related expenses.

 When and how will I receive my bill?

 All first time Grand Valley students will receive their first bill by mail at their permanent address.
 After that all students will receive an email with directions to view their eBill through the myBanner system.
-You will receive a bill for each semester.
+You will receive a bill for each semester that you are enrolled.
 Fall billing is done in July, Winter billing is done in November and Spring/Summer billing is done in March.

 Your bill will outline all Grand Valley related expenses and any financial aid you have accepted.
+If you have accepted aid, and it is not listed on your bill, there is something further that needs to be done.
+Contact us if you have any questions about what you are missing.
 Any amount owing must be paid by the due date listed on the bill.
 It is very important to pay attention to this date.
 If you have an unpaid balance on the due date, your classes may be canceled.

 You are able to pay your bill online, in person, or over the phone.
 The Student Accounts Office website outlines the types of payments accepted.
 Please review these carefully when making your payment.
 A deferment plan is also available through the Student Accounts Office.

-All financial aid that you have accepted and for which you have done the necessary paperwork will show as a credit on your student bill.
+All financial aid that you have accepted and for which you have completed the requirements will show as a credit on your student bill.
 If your financial aid is not posted as a credit on your bill, you could have outstanding requirements.
-Please review our Frequently Asked Questions or contact the Financial Aid Office.
+Please review our Frequently Asked Questions or contact us.

-If you have accepted loan funds in excess of your charges, these excess funds will be refunded to you during the second week of classes.
-If these funds are not needed for remaining educational expenses, you can contact the Financial Aid Office to reduce or cancel your student loans.
+If you have accepted financial aid funds in excess of your charges, these excess funds will be refunded to you during the second week of classes.
+If these funds are not needed for remaining educational expenses, you can contact us to reduce or cancel your loans.

 Students with excess loan funds can sign up for direct deposit in myBanner under "Student Accounts."
 If you do not sign up for direct deposit, any excess of loan funds is mailed to your permanent address the second week of classes each semester.